athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4682: revert some parts to original for AcpiPatcher from r4675 by shelocks -- 2018-09-29

 - 4681: Always use Clover UefiShellLib by zenith432 -- 2018-09-29

 - 4680: Fix problem compiling shell by zenith432 -- 2018-09-29